facebook/infer/_docs/03-checker-bug-types.md

 This instructs Infer to filter out any potentially blocking calls in `m()` (also, transitively), and thus any other method can expect no starvation reports due to a call to `m()`.
 You will need to set up your class path appropriately to include the JAR files in `infer/annotations` for this annotation to work.

+<a name="STRICT_MODE_VIOLATION"></a>

+## Strict mode violation

+Android has a feature called [strict mode](https://developer.android.com/reference/android/os/StrictMode), which if enabled, will flag the occasions where the main thread makes a call that results in disk I/O, waiting on a network socket, etc. The analysis catching starvation errors and deadlocks (the `--starvation` analysis) has the ability to statically detect such violations.

 <a name="UNSAFE_GUARDEDBY_ACCESS"></a>